annotation/stam/README.md

 In this contrived example, store A does not define any resources or datasets, however, it inherits them from store B. So an annotation in A can make reference to those.
+When using the `@include` mechanism at the root level, it is *RECOMMENDED* to also use it on the resource and annotation dataset level in all the substores.
+If this is the case, then multiple annotation stores *MAY* reference even the same resources/datasets with the same ID.
+If they are on the other hand defined inline, then they *MUST* be confined to one annotation store.

-This would also apply to annotations using an `AnnotationSelector`, annotations in store A can point to annotations actually defined in store B. This mechanism allows users to split data into stand-off files as they see fit.
+Annotation substores for example allow annotations using an `AnnotationSelector` where annotations in store A point to annotations actually defined in store B. This mechanism allows users to split data into arbitrary stand-off files as they see fit.

 For resources, annotation datasets, as well as the merging of multiple annotation stores, implementations *SHOULD* implement the necessary bookkeeping